cerse/cerse.github.io/README.md

 * Join the [UK RSE slack](https://ukrse.slack.com/) and join the `#edinburgh` channel.

 Want to know more about RSEs? have a look at the [RSE Association](https://rse.ac.uk/) pages.

+Please refer to the [accessibility statement](AccessibilityStatement.md) for this web site.